 You can study full-time or part-time and, in addition to the standard on campus research degree, we have also developed an external research route.
 External research degrees are designed for those who are in the process of establishing their careers as researchers or who need to study alongside other commitments.
 They are ideal for individuals who are looking for an opportunity to undertake a PhD but may not be in a position to relocate or take time out.
 International students wishing to undertake their entire programme from overseas will not require immigration sponsorship and should apply as an external research student, stating this clearly in the Reasons for Study section of the application form.

-Kent Law School has an active and supportive student community, with excellent dedicated postgraduate facilities.
+Whatever your mode of study, you will be part of an active, supportive and vibrant student community, with excellent dedicated postgraduate facilities, and benefit from cutting-edge legal training taking place on Tuesdays and Wednesdays in person and online.
 You are usually allocated two supervisors, who give guidance about the nature of the research, the standard of work required, and about the relevant literature and sources that should be consulted.
 You meet with supervisors monthly, ensuring consistent and continuous support during the length of the degree.

 Research student Jess talks about studying for a PhD at Kent.

 Kent Law School (KLS) is the UK's leading critical law school.
 Its research has been ranked second in the UK by the Times Higher Education.
 A cosmopolitan centre of world-class critical legal research, it offers a supportive and intellectually stimulating place to study postgraduate taught and research degrees.

 In addition to learning the detail of the law, students at Kent are taught to think about the law with regard to its history, development and relationship with wider society.
 This approach allows students to fully understand the law.
 Our critical approach not only makes the study of law more interesting, it helps to develop crucial skills and abilities required for a career in legal practice.